compbiomed/singleCellTK/exec/SCTK_runQC_Documentation.md

 * BUStools
 * SEQC

 For each tool, the pipeline expect the data in a certain format within a specific directory structure.
+For example, data generated with CellRanger V3 is expected to be under a sample folder (specified with the "-s" flag) and a base folder (specified with the "-b" flag).
+Some tools prepend the sample name onto the output files instead of making a separate subdirectory (e.g. BUStools and SEQC).
+The combination of --base_path ("-b") and --sample ("-s") should specify the location of the data files:

 ![](/exec/SCTK_QC_Import.png)